shubham1592/fluidproject.org/README.md

 # To Build Locally

-1. Install DocPad if it isn't already installed: `sudo npm install -g docpad`
+1. Install DocPad if it isn't already installed using this command: `sudo npm install -g docpad`

-2. Get the required node modules: `npm install`
+2. Get the required node modules using this command: `npm install`

 3. Edit `docpad.coffee` URL value to reflect your target URL (with no trailing slash).
 The default value is `http://localhost:9778`.
 For local testing and development, you should keep this default value.